Emergency Custody Orders and Temporary Detention Orders in Virginia

 The TDO process follows structured legal and medical procedures to protect everyone’s rights:

 First, a qualified evaluator (like a CBS crisis clinician) examines the person and prepares documentation recommending a TDO.
 Next, a magistrate or special justice reviews this documentation and decides whether to issue the TDO.
-If approved, law enforcement or medical transport takes the person to a psychiatric facility for up to 72 hours.
+If approved, law enforcement or medical transport takes the person to a psychiatric facility for up to 72 hours.Â

-Before the 72-hour period ends, a hearing is held before a special justice to determine the next steps.
+Before the 72-hour period ends, a hearing is held before a special justice to determine the next steps.Â

 What Happens After a TDO?

-- Release With Follow-Up Care – When healthcare professionals determine the patient has reached a safe baseline, they may be released with a personalized care regimen including counseling and/or pharmaceutical support.
+- Release with Follow-Up Care: When healthcare professionals determine the patient has reached a safe baseline, they may be released with a personalized care regimen including counseling and/or pharmaceutical support.

-- Voluntary Continuation of Care – Some patients choose to remain in treatment willingly, which can simplify the process.
+- Voluntary Continuation of Care: Some patients choose to remain in treatment willingly, which can simplify the process.

-- Court-Ordered Treatment – When ongoing risks are identified, the court may mandate extended care for safety and recovery.
+- Court-Ordered Treatment: When ongoing risks are identified, the court may mandate extended care for safety and recovery.

 Legal Rights During TDOs and ECOs